Blog

 By taking on third-party expertise, brands additionally have the flexibility to support internal strategies by choosing specific services that address immediate growing pains.

-If inventory is your number one asset, then consider your planning consultant as your asset manager for your inventory.
+If inventory is your number one asset, then consider your merchandising consultant as your asset manager for your inventory.

-Style Arcade recognizes that not every business can integrate a full-time merchandise planner, but as the role is key to sustaining brand growth, we’ve introduced a merchandise planning consulting service.
+Style Arcade recognizes that not every business can integrate a full-time merchandiser, but as the role is key to sustaining brand growth, we’ve introduced a fashion merchandising consulting service.

 Starting with a deep audit and analysis across financial sales and spend planning, categories, sizing, core lines, products, markdowns, and aged stock management, our team of seasoned experts will deliver brands their road map to sales growth and sustainability.